 Inside an angular application, our screen is divided into pieces called components.

 Components are further made up of three parts, viz; templates, classes, and metadata.
 In templates, we define the HTML which gets rendered on a page.

 Next are classes that contain properties and methods which are called into the template and then rendered into the page and last is metadata which tells Angular that this class and template markup are components.
 Inside this metadata, we give selectors which are custom HTML tags that can be used to tell our angular application were to load which component into the page.

 Angular provides the feature of Server Side Rendering.
 Most of the web applications out there are Client-Side Rendered, which means all the necessary codes are bundled together and shipped to the client browser at once.
 With this approach, the user has to wait for a long time before all the necessary files are downloaded, which consists of framework code and application code.
 To resolve these problems, we need to render HTML code on the server when the user makes a request for a page, which is possible with server-side rendering.

 Implementing server-side rendering is somehow tricky on some front-end frameworks, but not in Angular.

 With angular, we can create progressive web apps.
 A Progressive Web App (PWA) is a web app that uses modern web capabilities to deliver an app-like experience, it aims to bring native-like experience to users of all platforms and all devices.
-Or we can say that the progressive web apps are web applications built with technologies that make them behave like native apps.
+Or we can say that progressive web apps are web applications built with technologies that make them behave like native apps.

-Basically, it keeps those parts of your application which are needed and mark these as pure.
+Basically, it keeps those parts of your application that are needed and mark these as pure.
 This improves the tree shaking process that is provided by the existing tools that finally lets you remove the additional or extra part of the application from the build.